anjo-mi/Bank_ii/README.md

    * List All Questions
    * Retrieve a question randomly to practice on your own
    * Applying No Filters effectively selects Match Any with All available Categories and No Keywords

+#### Voice To Text
+- Due to Browser Restraints:
+   - Transcriptions are only available for:
+      - Chrome and Edge
+   - Firefox and Safari will allow recording, but not SpeechRecognition API

 > Were you looking for more???
 >